kdave/btrfs-progs/tests/README.md

 6. The commit changelog should reference a commit that either introduced or fixed the bug (or both).
-Subject line of the shall mention the name of the new directory for ease of search, eg. `btrfs-progs: tests: add 012-subvolume-sync-must-wait`
+Subject line of the shall mention the name of the new directory for ease of search, e.g. `btrfs-progs: tests: add 012-subvolume-sync-must-wait`

 7. A commit that fixes a bug should be applied before the test that verifies the fix.
 This is to keep the git history bisectable.